tarwn/lessthandot-hugo/blogs/content/posts/2013-03-03-column-name-or-number-of.md

 SELECT * FROM #temp
 ```

-Now, let&#8217;s try modifying the procedure, change create to alter and run it again
+Now, let's try modifying the procedure, change create to alter and run it again

 sql
 ALTER PROCEDURE prTestTemp